Ergotamine: Medical uses

-Ergotamine continues to be prescribed for migraines and cluster headaches.

-Availability and dosage

-In the United States, ergotamine is available as a suppository, a sublingual tablet, and a tablet, sometimes in combination with caffeine.
-The suppository is available under the brand name Migergot, which contains 2 mg of ergotamine with 100 mg caffeine.
-The sublingual tablet is available under the brand name Ergomar and contains 2 mg of ergotamine.
-The combination tablet in combination with caffeine called Cafergot contains 1 mg of ergotamine and 100 mg of caffeine.

-This preparation may be used immediately following the aura/onset of pain to abort the migraine.
-For the best results, dosage should start at the first sign of an attack.
+Ergotamine is indicated as therapy to abort or prevent vascular headache.

+Available forms

+Ergotamine is available as a suppository and as a tablet, sometimes in combination with caffeine.

 Contraindications

 Contraindications include: atherosclerosis, Buerger's syndrome, coronary artery disease, hepatic disease, pregnancy, pruritus, Raynaud's syndrome, and renal disease.

 It's also contraindicated if patient is taking macrolide antibiotics (e.g., erythromycin), certain HIV protease inhibitors (e.g., ritonavir, nelfinavir, indinavir), certain azole antifungals (e.g., ketoconazole, itraconazole, voriconazole) delavirdine, efavirenz, or a 5-HT1 receptor agonist (e.g., sumatriptan).

 Side effects

 Side effects of ergotamine include nausea and vomiting.
 At higher doses, it can cause raised arterial blood pressure, vasoconstriction (including coronary vasospasm) and bradycardia or tachycardia.
 Severe vasoconstriction may cause symptoms of intermittent claudication.

 Pharmacology

 Pharmacodynamics

 Ergotamine interacts with serotonin, adrenergic, and dopamine receptors.
-It is an agonist of serotonin receptors including the 5-HT1 and 5-HT2 subtypes.
+It is an agonist of serotonin receptors including the serotonin 5-HT1 and 5-HT2 subtypes.
 Ergotamine is an agonist of the serotonin 5-HT2B receptor and has been associated with cardiac valvulopathy.
-Despite acting as a potent 5-HT2A receptor agonist, ergotamine is said to be non-hallucinogenic similarly to lisuride.
-This is thought to be due to functional selectivity at the 5-HT2A receptor.
+Despite acting as a potent serotonin 5-HT2A receptor agonist, ergotamine is said to be non-hallucinogenic similarly to lisuride.
+This has been posited to be due to functional selectivity at the serotonin 5-HT2A receptor.
+However, ergotamine is also peripherally selective, which may instead account for its lack of psychedelic effects.